Wesleyan-Media-Project/face_url_scraper_2022/README.md

 4. Download face images using urls

 #### Results
-- Include 1650 unique wmpid (face) for the 2022 face collection
+- Include 1650 unique wmpids (faces) for the 2022 face collection
 - Among them, 94 wmpids do not have face images
 - The face_collection_2022 folder thus includes 1556 face image files